PsychNeuro/ed1/book/glossary.md

 is the +subjective feeling of experiences --- what it *feels like* to experience something, like tasting an apple or seeing the color red.

 ## R

+#### raphe
+is a nucleus in the +brainstem that releases +serotonin, with multiple different nuclei, each having different effects.

 #### rationalism
 is the philosophical approach to +epistemology that argues that much of human knowledge comes from logical reasoning.